Las Vegas Public Transportation Accident Attorneys

 - Determine if the bus driver or other third-party was at fault

 - File the necessary paperwork

 - Consult with medical experts on costs of treatment and long-term care

 - See your case through either to trial or to a settlement

 After a jarring bus accident or collision, the extent of your injuries may not be immediately obvious.
-Many injures make themselves fully known in the long term, and some people might want to downplay their injuries, assuming it’s “no big deal”.
+Many injuries make themselves fully known in the long term, and some people might want to downplay their injuries, assuming it’s “no big deal”.
 However, the long-term costs of medical care, rehabilitation, and lost wages can pile up, and many bus accident victims experience emotional upheaval as well.
 It’s perfectly reasonable.
-No one wants to get involved in any traffic accident, let alone an accident involving a heavy bus or other public transport vehicle.
+No one wants to get involved in any traffic accident, let alone an accident involving a heavy bus or other public transport vehicles.

 Here are a few common injuries after a public transit accident: